Mazotis/ffmpeg-on-clear-linux/README.md

 ## Firefox Settings

 Below are the minimum settings applied via ```about:config``` to enable hardware acceleration.
-The ```media.rdd-ffmpeg.enable``` setting must be enabled for h264ify to work along with VP9.
+The ```media.rdd-ffmpeg.enable``` flag must be enabled for h264ify to work along with VP9.
 Basically, this allows you to choose to play videos via the h264ify extension or the VP9 format by disabling h264ify and enjoy beyond 1080P playback.

 ```text
 gfx.canvas.azure.accelerated                   true